 Phoenix, AZ 85007-2808

-The standard filing fee is $10, with normal processing taking 2-3 weeks.
-Expedited processing, which takes 24-48 hours, is available for an additional $25.
+The standard filing fee is $10; normal processing takes 2-3 weeks.
+Expedited processing takes 24-48 hours and is available for an additional $25.

 Here is a summary of the key information on business licensing requirements in Arizona: